Choice-Architect/memory-locker/learnings/02_enhancement_plan.md

     *   Ensure `checkOverlap(arr1?: any[], arr2?: any[]): boolean` is present and handles case-insensitivity for strings.
     *   Ensure `deriveDateRange(dates: EnhancedNormalizedDate[]): { startDate: string; endDate: string } | null` is present (it's needed for re-ranking now).

+*Note: Subsequent testing (`learnings/03_test_observations.md`, Section A) confirmed that the necessary metadata entities (`people`, `locations`, `topics`, `type`, `sentiment`) are reliably extracted during the `store` process, validating the prerequisite for the metadata boosting described below.
+The testing also confirmed reliable `language` extraction, supporting its intentional exclusion from the boost score.*

 **6. Enhance `rerankResults` Function:**
     *   **Signature:** Remains the same.
     *   **Internal Logic:**